Fitness vs. Nutrition: If You Had to Pick One, Here's What the Research Says

 2. Good fitness + poor nutrition

 Still very strong outcomes.
-These individuals often live almost as long and as well as the first group.
 Cardiorespiratory fitness provides major protection even when eating habits aren’t ideal.

 • Often similar survival rates to “fit + good nutrition” groups

-This is why “fit but overweight” individuals often live as long as “fit & lean.”
+• This is why “fit but overweight” individuals often live as long as “fit and lean”

 3. Poor fitness + good nutrition